clockworklabs/spacetimedb-python-sdk/docs/spacetimedb_client.md

 >

 **Example:**
-  NetworkManager.init(autogen, on_connect=self.on_connect)  while True:  NetworkManager.instance.update()  # Call the update function in a loop to process incoming messages  # Additional logic or code can be added here
+  SpacetimeDBClient.init(autogen, on_connect=self.on_connect)  while True:  SpacetimeDBClient.instance.update()  # Call the update function in a loop to process incoming messages  # Additional logic or code can be added here